alfiomartini/burger-frontend-backend/Readme.md

 ### Todo List

 - At the moment only the CRUD operations for _ingredients_ are implemented in the front and backend.
+- Frontend/Backend: CRUD for new burgers (lunches)
+- Frontend/Backend: CRUD for new orders (lunches)